xiaoylu/leetcode_category/Javascript/Readme.md

 JavaScript strings are immutable.
 Modifying the string actually generates a new string.

-Google Javascript style guide actually forbids the usage of `var` because `let` is block scoped.
+Google+AirBnB Javascript style guide actually forbids the usage of `var` because `let` is block scoped.

 > Declare all local variables with either const or let.
 Use const by default, unless a variable needs to be reassigned.
 The var keyword must not be used.